B.B. King – Music Biography

 After a steady decade of blues and R&B hits like “Payin’ The Cost To Be The Boss,” “How Blue Can You Get,” and “Why I Sing The Blues,” B.B. scored his biggest hit in 1970 with “The Thrill is Gone.”
 The song reached #15 on the pop charts and would go on to etch itself into popular culture.
 The song was originally written in 1951 by Rick Darnell and Roy Hawkins.
 B.B.’s version departs from the original as well as B.B.’s own style to that point by including a string section.

 In 1988 B.B. recorded “When Love Comes to Town” with U2 for their “Rattle and Hum” album, which was meant to serve as a tribute to American music.
 Over the years B.B. has played live and recorded with many of the artists he helped inspire, including Eric Clapton.
 The pair recorded “Riding with the King” in 2000.
 B.B.’s most recent album is 2008’s “One Kind Favor,” which features a stripped back and pure blues.
 The Grammy winning album was produced by T Bone Burnett, hot off his success working with Robert Plant and Alison Krauss.

 B.B. has been inducted into both the Blues Foundation Hall of Fame and the Rock and Roll Hall of Fame.
 He’s won fifteen Grammy Awards and countless other accolades.
 In fifty-plus years of playing live he’s given more than 15,000 concerts worldwide, including Glastonbury in 2011.
-Today, more than twenty years after receiving Grammy’s “Lifetime Achievement Award, ” he still tours ceaselessly, quipping that he never said his “Farewell Tour” would be his last.
+Twenty years after receiving Grammy’s “Lifetime Achievement Award,” he still toured ceaselessly, quipping that he never said his “Farewell Tour” would be his last.